Examo

 Everything in space sits inside a tidy nested structure.
 Working from biggest to smallest:

-• The Universe is everything that exists.
+• The is everything that exists.
 All the matter, energy, space and time, taken together.
 The Universe contains roughly 100 billion galaxies

-• A galaxy is a vast collection of billions of stars held together by their mutual gravity.
+• A galaxy is a vast collection of billions of held together by their mutual gravity.
 Our galaxy is the Milky Way, and it contains around 200 billion stars

 • A star is a huge ball of hot gas (mostly hydrogen) powered by nuclear fusion in its core.
 The Sun is one such star, fairly average in size and brightness

 • A planetary system is a star together with everything that orbits it.
-Our planetary system is the Solar System
+Our planetary system is the

 • A planet is a roughly spherical body that orbits a star, big enough for its own gravity to pull it into a sphere, but not big enough for fusion.
-The Earth is the third of the eight planets in the Solar System
+The Earth is the third of the eight in the Solar System

 • A moon is a smaller body that orbits a planet.
 Earth has one moon; Jupiter has 95 known moons